MAPLE: Metadata Augmented Private Language Evolution: MAPLE: Metadata Augmented Private Language Evolution

 \section{MAPLE: Metadata Augmented Private Language Evolution}

 To address the poor initialization of PE, we propose to provide LLMs with additional information about the private dataset by incorporating metadata into the \texttt{RANDOM\_API} prompt; see Figure~\ref{fig:maple} for an overview.
+The algorithm is provided in Appendix~\ref{apx:maple_procedure}.

 \textbf{Step 0: Pre-processing.} We first extract metadata from the raw private text corpus.
 This step is crucial as it not only prevents us from assuming the existence of the auxiliary information in the private dataset, but also offers an opportunity to leverage domain knowledge for what metadata should be extracted.
 Following~\citet{hu2025actg}, we choose to extract the metadata with a structured tabular schema.
 The schema is rich and multi-attribute with fixed options per attribute.
 The resulting metadata is in a tabular format and automatically annotated by LLMs.
 We refer interested readers to Appendix~\ref{apx:step0} for further details on this pre-processing step.